List of district attorneys in the United States

-This is a list of American state-level prosecutors, often known as district attorneys.
+This is a list of US state-level prosecutors, often known as district attorneys.
 In states which hold partisan elections for prosecutorial positions, the party affiliation of each prosecutor is noted.

+Delaware and Rhode Island are the only U.S. states without locally elected or independently operated attorney offices; instead, all criminal prosecutions are centralized under the state attorney general.

 Alabama

 District attorneys in Alabama are assigned by circuit.
 There are 41 circuits in the state.